-We begin with a one-period model in which a monopoly that cannot price discriminate benefits by having scalpers sell tickets.
 Each potential customer wants to buy one ticket.
-There are H high-type buyers who are willing to pay up to $p^h$ for a ticket and L low-type buyers whose willingness to pay is $p^l$ .
+There are a continuum of buyers, with no "atoms"; that is, all buyers are infinitesimally small relative to the total market.
+We denote H as the measure of high-type buyers who are willing to pay up to $p^h$ for a ticket and L as the measure of low-type buyers whose willingness to pay is $p^l$ .
 The difference in willingness to pay between the two types of customers is $D \equiv p^h - p^l > 0$ .
-The monopoly has T tickets available and faces excess demand of $E \equiv H + L - T > 0$ .
+The monopoly has measure T tickets available and faces excess demand of $E \equiv H + L - T > 0$ .
 All agents are risk neutral.